Types of fostering

 Sometimes, foster carers are needed to support young parents in caring for their new baby or very young child.
 The parents and child will live in the foster carer's home and be supported by their foster family.
 The foster carer will encourage the young parents, without taking over their parental responsibilities.
 This helps to build their confidence as parents and develops their parenting skills.

-A relative or close friend who cares for a child under a fostering agreement is known as a 'connected carer'.
+A relative or close friend who cares for a child under a fostering agreement is known as a 'kinship' or 'connected' carer.
 If a child cannot live with their own parent or parents they may be looked after by a family member or close friend.
 This can be done through either of the following:

 - a private arrangement between a parent and carer for 28 days or more for a child aged under 16 years old (or under 18 years old if disabled).